 - Click on Browse

 - Now copy paste/navigate to the following address- C:Program FilesCommon FilesApple Mobile Device SupportDrivers.

 - Double click on the file named “usbaapl” (usbaapl64 for 64-bit versions)

 - Now you will be redirected to the “Install from Disk Window” option, Click OK and Next.

 At this juncture, Windows will automatically install the driver and just press Continue in case of any prompts that say “the Software that you are installing has not passed Windows Logo testing.”

 As a final step unplug your iPhone and then reconnect it via the USB drive.
 Open iTunes and see if the iPhone 7 is detected this time.

 It is quite possible that the version of your iTunes is conflicting with other software or damages.
-In order to rule out this possibility its always better to uninstall the current copy of iTunes and reinstall the same.
-I would personally advise you to clear the temporary files before reinstalling.
-For more information on how to install iTunes on your Windows 10 PC, check out this guide.
+In order to rule out this possibility, it’s always better to uninstall the current copy of iTunes and reinstall the same.
+I would personally advise you to clear the temporary files before reinstalling them.
+For more information on how to install iTunes on your Windows 10 PC, check our guide.